 When it comes to buying a motorcycle helmet, safety-first is usually the best approach.

 There are a variety of factors that should be considered when purchasing a motorcycle helmet, one of the 5 motorcycle safety gear must-haves.

 Covering safety, style, size, price, extra features, and helmet maintenance, our guide will help you choose the right motorcycle helmet, leaving you free to enjoy the open road!

 Motorcycle helmet standards

 Before you can start considering the colour of your motorcycle helmet or the cost, it’s important to understand the motorcycle helmet laws in Australia.

 Helmet laws have changed significantly in Australia in the last few years.
 More specifically, it is now legal to sell European-standard helmets in Australia.

-When purchasing a helmet for road use, riders should look for a label saying the helmet is compliant to either ‘AS1698’ or ‘UNECE 22.05’ standards.
+When purchasing a helmet for road use, riders should look for a label saying the helmet is compliant with either ‘AS1698’ or ‘UNECE 22.05’ standards.

 ‘AS1968’ is the Australian safety standard for motorcycle helmets, indicating that the helmet model has passed rigorous testing to be deemed safe for road use, while ‘UNECE 22.05’ is the European equivalent.